Ahme10D6/Frontend-Task-Integration/README.md

 - If the agent has unsaved changes, auto-save first (POST or PUT)
 - Then call `POST /api/agents/:id/test-call` with the test call form data
 - Show the call status to the user

+#### Solution

+- Implemented `startTestCall` in `agent-form/handlers.ts` to call `POST /api/agents/:id/test-call` with the test-call form data.
+- The `onTestCall` handler in `AgentForm` auto-saves the agent (using `saveAgent`) if no `agentId` exists before starting the test call.
+- Exposed `calling` state to the UI so the test-call button reflects in‑progress status.

 ## Bonus Tasks